Latest Offer: 160GB of data for just £20 a month!

 Neither of these two choices offer great flexibility.
 Both Smart and Essential plans lock you into a long term commitment with EE (for at least a year).
 If you want to explore them a bit more, we’ve prepared a detailed comparison of EE Essential vs Smart plans.

 BT Mobile doesn’t offer any 30-day rolling pay monthly offers.
 To join their network you have to sign up for a 12 month or 18 month contract.
 If you’re already a BT Broadband customer you automatically get £5 off a month.
 BT Halo customers also get double data on all plans, including two unlimited data deals.
-Even BT Broadband customers can get 100GB data per month at best.

 The network allows you to change your data monthly on all their deals.
 If you’re looking for an unlimited data deal, but don’t have BT Halo you should read Half Cooked’s networks in the UK with unlimited data deals guide.